top of page

 Salmon

-As mentioned earlier, omega-3 fats are great for reducing heart disease risk factors like lowering cholesterol.
-Salmon is a an excellent marine source of omega-3 fatty acids providing 2,260 mg in a 3.5 oz serving.
-The American Heart Association recommends eating fish, specifically fatty fish like salmon at least 2 times a week.
-I love to bake seasoned salmon with a frozen veggie mix for a last-minute sheet pan dinner for busy week nights.
-You can also shred leftover salmon with a fork to toss into salads or enjoy as a topping on crackers for a snack.
+As mentioned earlier, omega-3 fats are excellent for reducing heart disease risk factors, such as lowering cholesterol.
+Salmon is a fantastic marine source of omega-3 fatty acids, providing 2,260 mg in a 3.5 oz serving.
+The American Heart Association recommends eating fish, specifically fatty fish like salmon, at least twice a week.

 Edamame